FranciscoRVPinheiro/stoic-quotes-vue/README.md

-Front end made in Vue 3, using the composition api.
+Simple frontend made in Vue 3, using the composition api.

-It consumes an api made by me using django rest framework.
+It consumes a rest api made by me using NestJS: https://stoic-quotes.adaptable.app/

 You can take a look at it here: https://stoicquotes.netlify.app/